 It is not uncommon to find Pitch Decks with an overview that compares the startup’s unique selling point to that of a renowned company.
 This is especially so in companies in the tech industry.
 For example; “ We are the Netflix for games.”

-However, this does not give you the permission to throw around reputable names all over in your overview, you should ensure that your business’ potential for growth or business model can come close to the referenced company.
+However, this does not give you permission to throw around reputable names all over in your overview, you should ensure that your business’s potential for growth or business model can come close to the referenced company.

 In the solution slide, you offer a way out of the problems highlighted in slide 2.
 Your solution should be easy to understand and follow through.

-When well presented, starting from the problem, you build up the audience's expectation from a convincing description of the problem so that they are eagerly waiting for your solution.
+When well presented, starting from the problem, you build up the audience's expectation with a convincing description of the problem so that they are eagerly waiting for your solution.

 In some cases, the solution is in the form of your product (you can delve deeper into this in another slide- Product)

 As mentioned above, most of the time the solution to the problems mentioned is in your product offering.
 It is therefore normal to have the solution and product slide as one.
 However, if you want to elaborate more, you can have a brief introduction in the solution slide and then expound more with another slide titled product.
 Your product should clearly be addressing the problems outlined in the problem slide.

 While it is normal to get excited when presenting the product, please refrain from dwelling too much here as the main thing most investors want to hear is about the market (customers) and the problems it is facing.
 This is the real gist of the matter.

 This slide presents the market, its size, and the opportunities available.
 It is closely correlated to the problem and solution slides since your market size mirrors the extent of the problem you want to solve.

 However, do not get it wrong and think that market size is all that matters.
 Investors are usually looking for a reachable market.
 It helps when you are also as specific as possible on who your ideal target customers are.
 The best way to present this is by using measurable numbers starting with total available market opportunities and then narrowing down to your specific market share.